Fogg05/Emoji-Plus/README.md

 3. Remember to dye your emojis white.🎨 Emojis can also be colored in signs, but they look terrible.

-4. Game Versions: Designed for 1.21 ~ 1.19 and works well in many older versions, please test it out for yourself. 😴
+4. Game Versions: Designed for 1.21 ~ 1.19 and works well in many older versions, please test it out for yourself.😴

 ---